keirthana/anbox-cloud-docs/howto/install-appliance/install-on-aws.md

 This command applies a script that installs required kernel modules and any necessary GPU driver packages.
 See {ref}`sec-prepare-machine` for more information.

-## Initialise the installation
+## Initialize the installation

-To initialise the appliance, run:
+To initialize the appliance, run:

     sudo anbox-cloud-appliance init